scambelo/spa-client-routing/README.md

 S3 origins lack the ability to route Angular requests correctly to `/index.html`.

-The usual aproach to solve this problem is to configure distribution's _Custom Error responses_ in order to intercept all the 403 and 404 errors form the origin and return `index.html` file instead.
+The usual approach to solve this problem is to configure distribution's _Custom Error responses_ in order to intercept all the 403 and 404 errors from the origin and return `index.html` file instead.

-However this aproach has a mayor disadvantage.
+However, this approach has a mayor disadvantage.
 When the CloudFront distribution is shared with other origins, for instance an API, the _Custom Error responses_ configuration affects all of the origins.
-That could lead to some missfortunantes behaviors.
+That could lead to some misfortunes behaviors.

 This Lambda@Edge Function rewrites Angular URI paths against `/index.html`.

 ![Flow diagram](img/diagram-Flow.png "Flow diagram")

-The mayor advantage of this solution is that it only affects to desired origins.
+The main benefit of this solution is that it only affects to desired origins.

 ![Architecture diagram](img/diagram-Architecture.png "Architecture diagram")